Delegate audit · paid · v1.0

 4. Mentoring apprentices on the job

-Do notApprentice mentoring is a trust and safety relationship.
-A lead plumber teaching an apprentice to sweat copper or handle a gas line is not a task that benefits from AI intermediation.
-AI can supplement with reference materials, but the mentoring relationship itself must remain human.
+Do notApprentice mentoring in a field service context is a safety, skills, and relationship function.
+A lead plumber teaching an apprentice to sweat copper or diagnose a slab leak is not a task that benefits from AI involvement.
+AI study tools can supplement the apprentice's exam prep (see apprentice role), but the mentoring relationship itself is human.

 - Structure